Challenge 1: Out of the Comfort Zone with Colour!

 Let's start off gently.
 This first suggestion might stretch you just a little bit.

-That's when I know it is Time for a Change!
+When I notice I am using a lot of the same coloured cardstock, that's when I know it is Time for a Colour Change!

-There are two steps to this Out of your Comfort Zone Challenge:
+There are two steps to this Out of your Comfort Zone Challenge with Colour:

-1. The first step is for you to browse through your own albums, cards and papercraft projects to see if there is a dominant colour theme there.
+1. The first step is to take a survey of your work.
+See if you can spot any patterns.
+Browse through your own albums, cards and papercraft projects to see if there is a dominant colour theme there, for example.
 You may already know that you do have your favourite colour combinations.
-Also look for colours that are not there at all, or used very little, in your projects.
+Also look for colours that are not there at all, or are used very little in your projects.
 Write out a list of colours that you rarely or never use.
 If you have not been paper crafting very long, look to your wardrobe for ideas.
 What colour(s) do you never wear?
 Is there a garment in your wardrobe that shows a colour combination you have not yet translated into paper?

 It may be harder than you believe to use colours you normally avoid, but you can get some amazing results by trying this idea.

-Here's a great way to generate some new colour schemes too.
+Here's another great way to generate some new colour schemes too.
 Just spin this Colour wheel I found for you on the 'Net.

 Another prompt might come from looking at my collection of projects pictured above.
 Do any of the colour combinations I used look like something new for you?
 Try this with your own collective projects and see what themes you notice.

-When you have completed your entry, please do show it to me.
+When you have completed your entry using your new to you colour combination, please do show it to me.
 Tell me what colours you normally use and how you felt about using some unfamiliar colour(s) this week.

 I'm so looking forward to seeing what you will do!

 PS: There is one final last instruction.
 It is an easy one.
-Be sure to have fun with Challenge 1!
+Here it is: Be sure to have fun with Challenge 1!

 PPS: If you want to be notified when a new challenge is created on PaperCraftCentral.com, subscribe to my monthly newsletter, Paper Twists.